911mateo911/microfrontends-with-webpack-and-module-federations/README.md

 still this has a lot to improve because there are many usecases for example handling errors etc.So in plain words it acts as a script tag which imports code from a cdn but this imports directly from your app without the need of some external servers.

-you can share hooks, css files, whatever
+you can share hooks, css files, whatever, but make sure to also share the dependencies used, and mark them as singletons in your webpack files